-Research supporting the development of biological, chemical and engineering processes for the production of chemicals, materials and polymers to replace petro-chemical derived sources has been identified as an area where increased investment in research is required to underpin the needs of industry.
+Research supporting the development of biological, chemical and engineering processes for the production of chemicals, materials and polymers to replace petro-chemical derived sources was identified as an area where increased investment in research is required to underpin the needs of industry.

 To meet this need we launched a research and technology club in partnership with the Engineering and Physical Sciences Research Council, industry and the Bioscience for Business Knowledge Transfer Network (now Biosciences KTN).
-The club will interface with the KTN's wider activities in industrial biotechnology and will invest around £6M (BBSRC £4M, EPSRC £1.2M, Industry £660K) in industrially relevant, innovative, basic biological, chemical and engineering research in biorefining technologies.
+The club interfaced with the KTN's wider activities in industrial biotechnology and invested around £6M (BBSRC £4M, EPSRC £1.2M, Industry £660K) in industrially relevant, innovative, basic biological, chemical and engineering research in biorefining technologies.

-The initiative will run for 5 years and will have 3 calls for proposals.
+The initiative ran for five years and had three calls for proposals.

-The club will provide a means to combine relevant academic expertise to work on innovative, multidisciplinary, scientific areas of relevance to industry.
-An integral feature of the club's operation will be the delivery of efficient mechanisms to facilitate the dissemination of research outcomes to club members and support effective networking and community building between academic groups and the companies involved.
+The club provided a means to combine relevant academic expertise to work on innovative, multidisciplinary, scientific areas of relevance to industry.
+An integral feature of the club's operation was the delivery of efficient mechanisms to facilitate the dissemination of research outcomes to club members and support effective networking and community building between academic groups and the companies involved.

-An academic-facing and an industrial-focussed coordinator will enable the networking and dissemination aspects of the Club's activities.
+An academic-facing and an industrial-focussed coordinator enabled the networking and dissemination aspects of the Club's activities.

-Abstracts from the first and second calls are available in the downloads section of this page.
+Abstracts from all three calls are available in the downloads section of this page.

 - BP Biofuels UK Ltd